 Eugenio Arbizzani graduated in Architecture in Florence, and gained a PhD in Architectural Technology in Rome (1988).
 Since 1998 he teaches Building Technology at Sapienza University of Rome.
 He deals with research and development of issues related to refurbishment for social housing, integrated design and project management services, aimed at the construction of complex building structures such as hospitals and health-cares.

-Dario Trabucco, architect and PhD, is an associate professor at the Iuav University of Venice (Italy), where he teaches Building Technology.
+Dario Trabucco, architect and PhD, is an associate professor at the Università Iuav di Venezia (Italy), where he teaches Building Technology.
 Since 2012 holds the position of Research Manager within the CTBUH research office, where he is involved in teaching and research activities related to tall buildings, including the Life Cycle Assessment analysis, service core design, vertical transportation, and issues regarding renovation and refurbishment.